-Vendor Role Qualifications Responsibilities and manage the project iteration and release cycles, and attends release planning meetings Implementation Manager A minimum of five (5) years of demonstrated experience in project management for a State Medicaid Agency with operations similar to the PRMP, a large healthcare management organization of a similar size, or an organization of comparable size implementing IT projects A minimum of three (3) years of demonstrated experience in project management for implementation of information systems A minimum of a bachelor's degree or a minimum of four (4) years related experience Certification in Project Management, preferably from the Project Management Institute (PMI[®]) Knowledge of Project Management standards and best practices, including the PMBOK[®] The Implementation Manager is expected to be a key staff position throughout all solution planning, configuration, deployment, and certification activities.
-Responsibilities include but are not limited to: Performs day-to-day planning, directing, managing, and overseeing the implementation Oversees the development and implementation of the Project Management Plan and component plans Ensures timely delivery of implementation project deliverables Ensures understanding and agreement between stakeholders and the vendor Coordinates implementation risks and issues Provides timely communication of project status and progress to key stakeholders and communication of project information to project team members Operations Manager • A minimum of five (5) years of demonstrated experience in project management for a State Medicaid Agency with operations similar to the PRMP, a large healthcare provider management organization of a similar The Operations Manager is expected to be a key staff position throughout all solution deployment, certification, operational, and maintenance activities.
-Responsibilities include but are not limited to: Supports project activities to ensure a smooth transition from implementation to the maintenance and operations phase of the contract
+Vendor Role Qualifications Responsibilities and manage the project iteration and release cycles, and attends release planning meetings Implementation Manager A minimum of five (5) years of demonstrated experience in project management for a State Medicaid Agency with operations similar to the PRMP, a large healthcare management organization of a similar size, or an organization of comparable size implementing IT projects A minimum of three (3) years of demonstrated experience in project management for implementation of information systems A minimum of a bachelor's degree or a minimum of four (4) years related experience Certification in Project Management Institute (PMI®) Knowledge of Project Management standards and best practices, including the PMBOK® The Implementation Manager is expected to be a key staff position throughout all solution planning, configuration, deployment, and certification activities.
+Responsibilities include but are not limited to: • Performs day-to-day planning, directing, managing, and overseeing the implementation • Oversees the development and implementation of the Project Management Plan and component plans • Ensures timely delivery of implementation project deliverables • Ensures understanding and agreement between stakeholders and the vendor • Coordinates implementation activities with the PRMP • Manages implementation risks and issues • Provides timely communication of project status and progress to key stakeholders and communication of project information to project team members Operations Manager A minimum of five (5) years of demonstrated experience in project management for a State Medicaid Agency with operations similar to the PRMP, a large healthcare provider management organization of a similar The Operations Manager is expected to be a key staff position throughout all solution deployment, certification, operational, and maintenance activities.
+Responsibilities include but are not limited to: • Supports project activities to ensure a smooth transition from implementation to the maintenance and operations phase of the contract

-Vendor Role Qualifications Responsibilities size, or an organization of comparable size implementing IT projects A minimum of three (3) years of demonstrated experience in project management for implementation of information systems A minimum of a bachelor's degree or a minimum of four (4) years related experience Certification in Project Management, preferably from the Project Management Institute (PMI[®]) Knowledge of Project Management standards and best practices, including the PMBOK[®] Manages and oversees the overall solution operations Coordinates maintenance activities with the PRMP Ensures timely and effective execution of all project maintenance activities Oversees, supports, and monitors day-to-day activities involving the ongoing maintenance of the solution Supports timely delivery of assigned project deliverables Ensures understanding and agreement between stakeholders and the vendor Manages ongoing risks and issues of the project experience working in or with state the The Certification Lead is expected to be a key staff position throughout all certification activities.
-Responsibilities include but are not limited to: Ensures that system functionality and business operations are aligned with CMS certification-related standards Provides artifacts and other documentation in the PRMP or CMS prescribed format in support of CMS certification Develops and implements a strategy and plan for proper documentation of system artifacts to support the certification process Provides oversight of the certification process and prepares for and leads the PRMP's participation in periodic certification
+Vendor Role Qualifications Responsibilities size, or an organization of comparable size implementing IT projects • A minimum of three (3) years of demonstrated experience in project management for implementation of information systems • A minimum of a bachelor's degree or a minimum of four (4) years related experience • Certification in Project Management, preferably from the Project Management Institute (PMI®) • Knowledge of Project Management standards and best practices, including the PMBOK® Manages and oversees the overall solution operations Coordinates maintenance activities with the PRMP Ensures timely and effective execution of all project maintenance activities Oversees, supports, and monitors day-to-day activities involving the ongoing maintenance of the solution Supports timely delivery of assigned project deliverables Ensures understanding and agreement between stakeholders and the vendor Manages ongoing risks and issues of the project Certification Lead A minimum of three (3) years of experience working in or with state government A minimum of at least one (1) successfully completed Medicaid Enterprise Solution (MES) module certification project, or demonstrated knowledge of current CMS IT certification standards A minimum of five (5) years of experience with large-scale IT implementations in the public or private sector The Certification Lead is expected to be a key staff position throughout all certification activities.
+Responsibilities include but are not limited to: Ensures that system functionality and business operations are aligned with CMS certification-related standards Provides artifacts and other documentation in the PRMP or CMS prescribed format in support of CMS certification Develops and implements a strategy and plan for proper documentation of system artifacts to support the certification process Provides oversight of the certification process and prepares for and leads the PRMP's participation in periodic certification reviews to ensure successful CMS certification